-4. Therapist / Counselor - Want to help others who are going through a similar experience as you?
-Therapists and counselors provide important support for people of all walks of life.
+4. Therapist / counsellor - Want to help others who are going through a similar experience as you?
+Therapists and counsellors provide important support for people of all walks of life.
 Your own experience can give you empathy and understanding to help others.

 5. Fitness - Exercise is one of the best ways to reduce depression symptoms and improve mood.
 If you enjoy staying fit, you could turn it into a career.
 As a fitness trainer and gym instructor, you’ll be helping others work towards their physical and personal goals.

 6. Librarian - Librarians work in low-stress environments providing important services to the community.
 If you have a passion for literacy and helping others, this could be a very rewarding role for you.

 7. Delivery - Couriers and delivery truck drivers make sure things get where they need to go.
 Delivery jobs often have flexible hours, are usually low-stress and have limited interaction with other people.